zjp-CN/mdbook-theme/README.md

 3. or download and unzip a [complied release](https://github.com/zjp-CN/mdbook-theme/releases), then put them in your system path.

-4. if you want to use this within github action, add this in your yml file:
+4. if you want to use this within github action and publish through github pages, add this in your yml file:

 ```yml
 - name: Setup mdbook-theme latest